lucaswilliameufrasio/lucaswilliameufrasio/README.md

 ## Hi there 👋

-I’m Lucas, a Site Reliability Engineer at Grupo JCPM who loves building and optimizing things that matter.
+I’m Lucas Eufrasio, a Site Reliability Engineer at Grupo JCPM who loves building and optimizing things that matter.
 I thrive on crafting reliable, high-performance solutions that keep costs in check and security front and center.
 Every day is an opportunity to streamline processes, tackle real-world challenges, and push my own limits.

 ## What I’m All About